SankalpSTG/Full-Stack-Development-Interview-Questions/README.md

 4. Fixed: Fixed to viewport
 5. Sticky: Fixed to scroll position
 ### Q7.
 Design a schema for...
 Users, Payment Gateways, Orders...
+Scenario based question for DB Schema creation.

+Gather all the requirements / data points from interviewer and create a schema.
 ### Q8.
-Create a bucket for GCS, upload a file, create a pre-signed URL, make the file private?
+Create a bucket for GCS, upload a file, create a pre-signed URL, prevent bucket access.?
+Follow this to create bucket: https://cloud.google.com/storage/docs/creating-buckets

+To upload a file, we can drag and drop the file in the GCS bucket directly.
+Or we can upload through code as well.
+Check this: https://cloud.google.com/storage/docs/samples/storage-upload-file

+Follow this to create signed urls: https://cloud.google.com/storage/docs/access-control/signing-urls-with-helpers#storage-signed-url-object-nodejs

+Follow this to prevent public access to GCS bucket: https://cloud.google.com/storage/docs/public-access-prevention
 ### Q9.
 What are Hooks in React?
 Hooks allow users to have access to features of React such as having state in a functional component or causing side effects.
 This is basically for functional components.